C-Birdwell/React_19-Typescript-Boilerplate/README.md

 # React 19 Typescript Boilerplate :gift:

 A React 19 boilerplate built in Typescript.
 This boilerplate serves the foundation of any project requiring a React Frontend.
-This boilerplate was created by ==Colin Andrew Birdwell== for personal and professional use.
+This boilerplate was created by **Colin Andrew Birdwell** for personal and professional use.
 Please feel free to use the entirety or parts of this project for your own use.

 - React 19.1
 - Built with Vite using react-ts